Show all results...

 LET'S TALK ABOUT

-The May 19 , 2025 panel conversation features Dr. Anita Raychawdhuri, an Assistant Professor of English at the University of Houston, presently on leave as an Investigadora Visitant at the Universitat Autonoma de Barcelona, Spain.
+The May 19 , 2025 panel conversation featured Dr. Anita Raychawdhuri, Assistant Professor of English at the University of Houston, presently on leave as an Investigadora Visitant at the Universitat Autonoma de Barcelona, Spain.
 She has previously served as a Fellow at the Folger Shakespeare Library, in Washington, DC.

 LET'S TALK ABOUT